samikama/community/rfcs/20200505-transactional-fs.md

 ### Engineering Impact

 - The expected engineering impact is minimal.
 Required changes involve grouping filesystem i/o operations in to transaction groups that will likely be no-ops for traditional file systems.
+It is estimated that making API changes would not take more than an hour.
+Implementation of transactions in plugins will depend on the complexity of the plugin.

 ### Platforms and Environments